Asymptotic uncertainty quantification for communities in sparse planted bi-section models: The planted bi-section model, posteriors and tests

+In this section, we introduce the model and prepare the theorems on exact and almost-exact community detection in the next section.
+We consider prior and posterior, define metrics for community assignments, we derive posterior concentration based on test functions and we prove the existence of suitable test functions.

-\section{The planted bi-section model}
+\subsection{The planted bi-section model}

-In a stochastic block model, each vertex is assigned to one of $K\geq2$ classes through an unobserved \emph{class assignment vector} $\theta'$.
-Each vertex belongs to a class and any edge occurs (independently of others) with a probability depending on the classes of the vertices that it connects.
-In the \emph{planted bi-section model}, there are only two classes ($K=2$) and, at the $n$-th iteration ($n\geq1$), there are $2n$ vertices (labelled with indices $1\leq i\leq 2n$), $n$ in each class, with class assignment vector $\theta'\in\Theta_n'$ (with components $\theta_{1}',\ldots,\theta_{2n}'\in\{0,1\}$), where $\Theta'_n$ is the subset of $\{0,1\}^{2n}$ of all finite binary sequences that contain as many ones as zeroes.
-Denote that space in which the random graph $X^n$ takes its values by $\scrX_n$ (\eg\ represented by its adjacency matrix with entries $\{X_{ij}:1\leq i,j\leq2n\}$).
-The ($n$-dependent) probability of an edge occuring ($X_{ij}=1$) between vertices $1\leq i,j\leq 2n$ \emph{within the same class} is denoted $p_n\in(0,1)$; the probability of an edge \emph{between classes} is denoted $q_n\in(0,1)$,
+In a stochastic block model, each vertex is assigned to one of $K\geq2$ communities through an unobserved \emph{community assignment vector} $\theta'_n$.
+Each vertex belongs to a community and any edge occurs (independently of others) with a probability depending on the communities of the vertices that it connects.
+In the \emph{planted bi-section model}, there are only two communities ($K=2$) and, at the $n$-th iteration ($n\geq1$), there are $2n$ vertices (labelled with indices $1\leq i\leq 2n$), $n$ in each community, with community assignment vector $\theta'_n\in\Theta_n'$ (with components $\theta_{1}',\ldots,\theta_{2n}'\in\{0,1\}$), where $\Theta'_n$ is the subset of $\{0,1\}^{2n}$ of all finite binary sequences that contain as many ones as zeroes.
+Denote that space in which the random graph $X^n$ takes its values by $\scrX_n$ (\eg, represented by its adjacency matrix with entries $\{X_{ij}:1\leq i,j\leq2n\}$) and its distribution by $P_{\theta'_n,n}$.
+The ($n$-dependent) probability of an edge occuring ($X_{ij}=1$) between vertices $1\leq i,j\leq 2n$ \emph{within the same community} is denoted $p_n\in(0,1)$; the probability of an edge \emph{between communities} is denoted $q_n\in(0,1)$,